 What is Melatonin?

 Melatonin is a hormone that is naturally produced in your body.
 It is secreted by the pineal gland, which is buried deep in the brain.
-Melatonin is only produced at night and only when it is dark, so melatonin production peaks between 3:00 a.m. and 5:00 a.m. for most people.
+Melatonin is only produced at night and only when it is dark, which means that melatonin production peaks between 3:00 a.m. and 5:00 a.m. for most people.
 This hormone helps to regulate your circadian rhythm, which is like your body’s natural clock.
 When melatonin and several other chemicals are released, you feel drowsy and your body temperature lowers.
 In addition to this sleep-cycle function, melatonin also works as an antioxidant.
-This means that it can help prevent damage to your DNA, such as damage from aging or exposure to cancer-causing chemicals or harmful rays from the sun.
+This means that it can help prevent damage to your DNA that can result from aging, exposure to cancer-causing chemicals, or harmful rays from the sun.
 Preventing damage to DNA is important because DNA damage can cause cancer.

-There have been major advancements in technology over the last two centuries.
-The light bulb was one of those important advancements.
-Because of the light bulb (and electricity, in general), we are able to stay awake and active later and later, and the night is not as dark as it used to be.
+There have been major advancements in technology over the last two centuries, one being the light bulb.
+Because of the light bulb (and electricity, in general), we are able to stay awake and active much later, so the night is not as dark as it used to be.
 Think of New York City: the city that never sleeps.
 Cities are so lit up at night that it can be hard to see the stars.
-This is often called “light pollution.”
+This is referred to as “light pollution.”
 And, of course, even in the middle of nowhere, you can keep your lights on all night in your house.

 Our ability to turn night into day has allowed for more night shift work, often called “the graveyard shift.”
-Even if you don’t work on the late shift, you may be working at home late at night or staying up late watching TV or use the Internet.
+Even if you don’t work on the late shift, you may be working at home late at night or staying up late watching TV or using the internet.
 Unfortunately, this kind of schedule has many effects on your body, including reducing the amount of melatonin produced.
-But it is not just night owls or shift workers who suffer from a decreased production of melatonin because of the light.
+But it is not just night owls or shift workers who suffer from a decreased production of melatonin.
 Sleep studies show that almost everyone wakes up at some point during the night, even if we do not remember it.
-Unless you have blackout shades on your windows, there is a good chance that some light is coming into your bedroom and that your eyes are registering this light during those wakeful periods.2
+Unless you have blackout shades on your windows, there is a good chance that some light is coming into your bedroom and that your eyes are registering this light during those wakeful periods.

 New technology is compounding the effects of light pollution.
-Early incandescent light bulbs were dim and yellow and did not affect melatonin production very much.
+Early incandescent light bulbs that were dim and yellow and did not affect melatonin production very much.
 Now, artificial light emits more blue wavelengths.
-For example “Cool White” florescent bulbs are a very popular choice in light bulb because they are bright, moderately energy efficient, and relatively inexpensive.
+For example “Cool White” fluorescent bulbs are a very popular choice of light bulb because they are bright, moderately energy efficient, and relatively inexpensive.
 They also produce a lot of blue light which is why they have a “cool” effect.
-Maybe you have noticed while driving that some people’s headlights appear to be very bright and have a blue tint to them.
+Maybe you have noticed while driving that certain people’s headlights appear to be very bright and have a blue tint to them.
 These new headlights produce blue wavelengths of light.
-Unfortunately, research shows that blue wavelengths in light are especially effective at reducing melatonin production in humans.
+Unfortunately, research shows that blue wavelengths of light are especially effective at reducing melatonin production in humans.
 All types of computer monitors and television screens also emit blue light.